-We create such a cross section for each pixel that corresponds to a front in $\frac{3}{4}$ steps.
+We create such a cross section for each pixel that corresponds to a front in 4 steps.

-- Estimate the direction (45° interval) of the frontal border normal vector of the front at the given point - Sample points orthogonal to the frontal border, in the normal direction centered at the given point on the front - calculate the mean wind direction along the sampled points - Use the sealar sign of the dot product of the mean wind direction vector and the normal front vector to sort the sampled points along wind direction
+- Estimate the direction normal vector of the front at the given point - Sample points in the normal direction centered at the given point on the front - calculate the mean wind direction along the sampled points - Use the sign of the dot product of the mean wind direction vector and the normal front vector to sort the sampled points along wind direction

 These cross sections are carried out at the 850hPa level, since the TFP methods usually are based on variables on this level.
-For the comparison with the thermodynamic front detection methods we use the variable equivalent potential temperature (θ_e).
+For the comparison with the thermodynamic front detection methods we use the variable equivalent potential temperature ( $\theta_e$ ).
 Additionally, the variables temperature, relative humidity, and (absolute) wind speed are chosen, showing important features of different front types.

-The results are accumulated and the mean is presented in Fig. ??
-Figures 8 and 9 for the DWD frontal data-set.
-The corresponding plots for the NWS front data-set are shown in the supplement (Fig. S1Figures S2 and S3).
-In the left column Fig. 8 (a) we evaluated the variation in temperature, specific humidity, and the temperature gradient across the frontal surface equivalent potential temperature (θ_e) at 850hPa based on fronts locations (i) identified by the machine learning algorithm (dashed lines) and (ii) indicated in the surface analysis from the DWD (solid lines).
-The meteorological data are taken from the surface pressure level of the ERA5 data-set.
-The temperature gradient is calculated using finite differences across the sampled temperature.
-For both front location data-sets the temperature θ_e is clearly increasing (decreasing) across the frontal surface for cold (warm) fronts, as would be expected from the physical definition of these features (Fig. 278 a).
-For the identified cold fronts the across-frontal change in temperature is similar, but temperature variation is on average larger than for the DWD labels.
-For warm fronts the across-frontal change in θ_e is similar for both detections, albeit the decrease ahead of the passing front is stronger for the machine learning detections, while warm fronts identified by DWD are located on average at slightly warmer temperatures.
-For the identified warm fronts the across-frontal temperature variation is on average larger than for the DWD labels.
-This maybe on average located at slightly cooler temperatures.
+The results are accumulated and the mean is presented in Figures 8 and 9 for the DWD frontal data-set.
+The corresponding plots for the NWS front data-set are shown in the supplement (Figures S2 and S3).
+In Fig. 8 (a) we evaluated the variation in equivalent potential temperature ( $\theta_e$ ) at 850hPa based on fronts locations (i) identified by the machine learning algorithm (dashed lines) and (ii) indicated in the surface analysis from the DWD (solid lines).
+For both front location data-sets $\theta_e$ is clearly increasing (decreasing) across the frontal surface for cold (warm) fronts, as would be expected from the physical definition of these features.
+For the identified cold fronts the across-frontal temperature variation is on average larger than for the DWD labels.
+For warm fronts the across-frontal change in $\theta_e$ is similar for both detections, albeit the decrease ahead of the passing front is stronger for the machine learning detections, while warm fronts identified by DWD are on average located at slightly cooler temperatures.
 This may be explained by the assignment of some warm fronts with weak temperature gradients to the additional category of stationary fronts by our machine learning algorithm.
 Note that this category does not exist in the DWD data-set.
-For occluded fronts there is only a small across-frontal temperature variation in θ_e as could be expected and again this is consistent across both data-sets.
+For occluded fronts there is only a small across-frontal variation in $\theta_e$ as could be expected and again this is consistent across both data-sets.